Linguistics (LING)

 Research on language has proven to be one of the most fruitful means to cast light on the nature of human cognition.
 Building on recent developments in the field, the Maryland Linguistics program trains students to pursue and answer research questions about language as a component of the mind.
 How do particular languages reflect general properties of our linguistic capacity?
 How is this capacity instantiated in the mind, as a computational, psychological or neurological system?
 How does it reflect properties which are encoded genetically, and how does it support the acquisition of languages by young children?
 And how can linguistic knowledge be used to improve human language technology?

 The Department of Linguistics at the University of Maryland has an internationally recognized Ph.D. program.
-The Department combines current theoretical research in phonology, morphology, syntax, semantics with state-of-the-art experimental research in psycholinguistics, first language acquisition, language processing, neurolinguistics, and computational linguistics.
+The Department combines current theoretical research in phonology, morphology, syntax and semantics with state-of-the-art experimental research in psycholinguistics, first language acquisition, language processing, neurolinguistics, and computational linguistics.
 An interdisciplinary background enables students to evaluate proposals critically and make a lasting contribution to the field.
 Many students choose to split their major and minor areas between theoretical and experimental linguistics.
 Many students also choose to concurrently pursue the Certificate Program in Neuroscience and Cognitive Science.
-The department also hosts an NSF-supported interdisciplinary training program on "Biological and Computational Foundations of Language Diversity" (see website for more information).

 The Department encourages applications from students with an interest in the Department’s areas of expertise.